slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 ### App Installation

-To install your app instance, run the below command after substituting `slate-dev` with your SLATE group and `utah-dev` with the target cluster:
+To install your app instance, run the below command after substituting `<your-group>` with your SLATE group and `<cluster>` with a target cluster for your app instance:

 ```
-slate app install --dev --group slate-dev --cluster utah-dev perfsonar-checker --conf app.conf
+slate app install --dev --group <your-group> --cluster <cluster> perfsonar-checker --conf app.conf
 ```

-The above command installs an instance of the `perfsonar-checker` app under the `slate-dev` group on the `utah-dev` cluster using the configuration from `app.conf`.
+The above command would install an instance of the `perfsonar-checker` app under your group on the given target cluster using the configuration from `app.conf`.
 A successful run of the install command should print a message along with an `<instance-ID>` for your deployment as shown in the below example:

 ```
 Successfully installed application perfsonar-checker as instance perfsonar-checker-demo with ID instance_r3g1AJcMqcQ
 ```

+In the above example, the `<instance-ID>` is `instance_r3g1AJcMqcQ`.

 It could take a couple of minutes for your instance to be fully up and ready to run the tests.

 ### Test Results
 To view the summary output of the tests that have finished, run the below command with your `<instance-ID>` as an argument.

 ```
-slate instance logs --max-lines 0 instance_r3g1AJcMqcQ
+slate instance logs --max-lines 0 <instance-ID>
 ```

 The tests start by checking the status of the pscheduler services in your instance, so for a normal operation you will see the below instance log message: